 Investigating Paranormal Activity On The Queen Mary

-I’ve even been to a few séance circles, and once had an interesting experience.
+I’ve even been to a few séance circles; one quite memorable.
 Not a huge WOW, but interesting.
-If you’ve never been to a séance the way it usually works is that a psychic or medium attempts to connect with deceased loved ones and friends of the very much alive folks who are attend the séance.
+If you’ve never been to a séance the way it usually works is a psychic or medium attempts to connect with deceased loved ones and friends of the very much alive folks who attend the séance.
 Some even connect with pets.

 The Paranormal Experiences tour offered on the Queen Mary is hosted by Matthew Schultz of Paraxplorer Project.
 It has received rave reviews and has been written up by Time Magazine, among other notable publications.
 If I’m honest, I was more than a little curious and a little apprehensive.